northwestcoder/appsheet-drivemerge/README.md

 #### As long as all the code is in there and we have a file with our entry function `function main(e) {}` and then we specify this function in our trigger (next), it doesn't really matter how you organize your code/functions in Apps Script :)

-#### 12. Like we did above, set up a trigger for this second Apps Script project by clicking on the clock icon.
+#### 12. Once you have created the files, save your changes!
+Like we did before, we need to set up a trigger for this second Apps Script project by clicking on the clock icon.
 Use the same settings as we used the first time:

 ![addsecondtrigger](media/addsecondtrigger.png)